TEIC/CETEIcean/tutorial/README.md

   content: "\A";
 }
 ```
-This tells the browser to insert a new-line character (the "\A") before each `<tei-lb>` and to treat it as preformatted text (as you would a block of code, for example), because normally in HTML, new lines are ignored for formatting purposes.
+This tells the browser to insert a new-line character (the "\A") before each `<tei-lb>` and to treat it as preformatted text (as you would a block of code, for example).
+We have to do this because in HTML new lines are normally ignored for formatting purposes.
 There's more we can do with CSS, but this is a good point to look at where you might use CETEIcean behaviors for formatting instead.
 HTML has an element equivalent to `<lb/>`, the `<br>` element.
 What if we just put a `<br>` inside our `<tei-lb>`?
 We can do that by adding some behaviors.
 In your index.html, add the following after between the first and second lines of the code in the `<script></script>` tags:
 ```js
   let behaviors = {
     "tei": {